 Choose your web hosting partner wisely.
 If your business website is down, your customers can’t find you.
 Also, Google can’t find you, and if it can’t find you, it can’t index your pages.
 Investing in a reliable hosting service is a critical part of encouraging organic search traffic.

 For web hosting – if you are just starting out and want something cheap with okay quality – go with iPage. iPage is my #1 budget hosting pick, the host is cheap, pretty reliable (>99.9% most of the time); and has all the necessary features a newbie needs.

-I personally use and recommend Bluehost.
+I personally recommend Bluehost.
 They offer service packages specially optimized for WordPress users.
-Click here to check out their current service packages
+Click here to check out their current service packages.

 How much does a blog cost?